Statewide and Local Outreach

 Scheduling an Educator

 It is appreciated when schools or communities can contribute to the costs for OSA education services.
 Basic expenses include mileage/vehicle and an hourly rate for travel/presentation time.
-A typical 1-hour presentation within two hours of Iowa City incurs about $150 worth of these basic expenses.
+A typical 1-hour presentation within two hours of Iowa City incurs about $175 worth of these basic expenses.
 Costs increase with distance from Iowa City, but do not let that discourage an inquiry!
+Please review our flat-rate map under Educational Services for the cost of a one-hour program in your community.

 Exploring Iowa Archaeology Activities